Fresh Air, Exercise and a Free Breakfast!

 Sustainability is Important to HPS

 As part of HPS’s ongoing commitment to sustainability, we regularly run green events and sustainability initiatives.
 We also encourage our staff to adopt environmentally friendly modes of transportation such as cycling and walking to work where possible.
-You can find out more about Sustainability at HPS here.
+Find out more about sustainability at HPS.

 Thanks to HPS Staff